autonomys/subspace-docs/docs/farming-&-staking/staking/intro.md

 :::warning Operator and Staking Availability
 Running an Operator and staking are only available on the Taurus testnet.
-Availability on the mainnet is planned for Phase 2.
+Availability on mainnet is planned for Phase 2.
 For further details, please refer to our [Phased Launch Roadmap](https://forum.autonomys.xyz/t/4831).
 :::

 ## Decoupled Execution Framework